cbillowes/curious-programmer-copernicium/README.md

 ### gatsby-node.js

 This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

+## Images

+Add a source image to `resources/source` and run `npm run build:images` to build all the things!

 ## 🎓 Learning Gatsby